wp-plugins/robo-gallery/readme.txt

 = How to make gallery thumbnails with rounded corners? =

 In gallery settings you can find section rounds where with special options you can define radius for the gallery thumbnails

+= How to define custom link for some gallery images? =

+Every gallery image have additional fields where you can define custom link, title, description.
+All this options you can find in gallery images manager, inside general gallery settings

+= How to change font color of the gallery image caption? =

+In gallery settings you can enable custom caption settings where you can customize font color and see results in live preview

 = How to change color of the gallery interface elements? =